 Displacement

-Ethiopia is also one of the largest refugee-hosting countries in Africa, with 880,021 registered refugees and asylum seekers through November 2022.
-Most originate from South Sudan, Somalia and Eritrea.
+Ethiopia is also one of the largest refugee-hosting countries in Africa, with more than 1,051,00 refugees and asylum seekers in the country as of April 2024.
+The refugees are mainly from South Sudan, Sudan, Eritrea and Somalia.

 Drought

 Ethiopia is grappling with its worst drought since 1981.
-The March to May 2022 rainy season in the Horn of Africa is likely the driest on record.
-Nearly 17 million people are now targeted for assistance in drought-affected areas, a significant increase from 8.1 million people in the first half of 2022.
+The March to May 2022 rainy season in the Horn of Africa was likely the driest on record.

 Food insecurity

-During a complex humanitarian emergency (CHE), immediate needs include shelter; food; water, sanitation and hygiene (WASH); health care; education; protection of at-risk populations and case management.
+During a complex humanitarian emergency (CHE), critical needs include shelter; food; water, sanitation and hygiene (WASH); health care; education and protection of at-risk populations.
 These needs will continue through the course of the CHE.

 Food assistance and livelihood support